-There is nothing wrong with giving girls stuff on Valentine’s Day.
-It is just that worrying about it is a complete waste of time.
-I should have just given her what I thought was best, and forgotten about it.
-If she was mad about my choice, or her friends judged it, then I shouldn’t have cared.
-If you are dating a girl who is that shallow, then move on and find someone better.
+There is nothing wrong with giving gifts on Valentine’s Day.
+It’s just that worrying about it is a complete waste of time.
+I should have just given them what I thought was best, and forgotten about it.
+If a girl was mad about my choice, or her friends judged it, then I shouldn’t have cared.
+If you are dating someone who is that shallow, then move on and find someone better.
 Plus, no girl is going to want to date a guy whose confidence is so easily destroyed by the thought of a gift.

 Guys Get Way Too Attached

-A lot of guys get really attached to the idea of having a date or girlfriend on Valentine’s Day.
-This affects women too.
-One of our basic principles is that attachment is bad, and causes problems.
-You will never be at your best as long as you are attached to an outcome.
-You will be totally blinded by your negative emotions (like whining and saying “I hate Valentines Day” on your social media).
-Many guys are already in “I need a date for Valentine’s Day” mode, and are probably planning creepy, over-the-top, and generally unattractive schemes to get one.
-Instead of a date, they will end up getting de-friended by creeped out women because nobody is their best when they are attached.
+Many guys are already, in late January, in “I need a date for Valentine’s Day” mode, and are probably planning creepy, over-the-top, and generally unattractive schemes to get one.
+Instead of a date, they will end up getting de-friended by creeped out women, because nobody is their best when they are attached.

 My contention is that if guys would just be their most excellent, confident, and detached selves every day (including Valentine’s Day), they’d probably have a date every weekend.

 Guys Turn Sappy, Whiny, And Unattractive